kzisme/site/_posts/2016-10-06-how-to-dotfiles.markdown

 categories: jekyll update
 ---

-When I first starting using OSX configuring everything to my liking was the first thing I wanted to do.
-A common way of keeping track of your dotfiles is making use of git.
+When first getting a new system most people take some time to move all of their configuration files to their new machine.
+This requires creating symlinks manually, and then verisoning the original directories that the symlinks point to using Git.
 Generally all of your configuration files sit within your ~/home directory.
-As you can see below it can become quite messy.
+As you can see below it can become quite messy with each new program you try out.

 ## Default ~/ setup